 This isn’t strictly true.
 When people don’t have the right amount of wattage to run their PCs, voltage spikes can occur.

-If voltage spikes are extreme enough, they can do all the things I’ve already mentioned, such as preventing the PC from turning on, forcibly shutting it down, etc.
+If voltage spikes are high enough, they can do all the things I’ve already mentioned, such as preventing the PC from turning on, forcibly shutting it down, etc.

 Small voltage spikes, though, are less dramatic.
 They cause computers to freeze.
 Sometimes the PC recovers and starts working again on its own, and sometimes these freezes require mandatory user shutdowns.